-Source: resolution MSC.567(109) (as found in MSC 109/22/Annex 2)
+Source: MSC 109/WP.7/Annex 2

 1.2.1 Suction well of LNG fuel tank (paragraphs 5.3.3.5.1 and 5.3.4.2 of the IGF Code)

 While SOLAS regulation II-1/9.3.1 permits a reduced protection distance for small wells constructed within the double bottom of passenger ships and cargo ships (excluding tankers), the IGF Code does not specify the allowable extent to which a suction well of an LNG fuel tank may extend into the ship's double bottom.
 This lack of clarity associated with LNG's inherent safety risk has raised questions about whether such a suction well could be permitted at the bottom of LNG fuel tank on ships subject to the IGF Code.